cisagov/Malcolm/README.md

     * [capture](https://github.com/arkime/arkime/tree/master/capture) - a tool for traffic capture, as well as offline PCAP parsing and metadata insertion into OpenSearch
     * [viewer](https://github.com/arkime/arkime/tree/master/viewer) - a browser-based interface for data visualization
 * [OpenSearch](https://opensearch.org/) - a search and analytics engine for indexing and querying network traffic session metadata
-* [Logstash](https://www.elastic.co/products/logstash) and [Filebeat](https://www.elastic.co/products/beats/filebeat) - for ingesting and parsing [Zeek](https://www.zeek.org/index.html) [Log Files](https://docs.zeek.org/en/stable/script-reference/log-files.html) and ingesting them into OpenSearch in a format that Arkime understands and is able to understand in the same way it natively understands PCAP data
+* [Logstash](https://www.elastic.co/products/logstash) and [Filebeat](https://www.elastic.co/products/beats/filebeat) - for ingesting and parsing [Zeek](https://www.zeek.org/index.html) [Log Files](https://docs.zeek.org/en/stable/script-reference/log-files.html) and ingesting them into OpenSearch in a format that Arkime understands in the same way it natively understands PCAP data
 * [OpenSearch Dashboards](https://opensearch.org/docs/latest/dashboards/index/) - for creating additional ad-hoc visualizations and dashboards beyond that which is provided by Arkime viewer
 * [Zeek](https://www.zeek.org/index.html) - a network analysis framework and IDS
 * [Suricata](https://suricata.io/) - an IDS and threat detection engine